 What is Truth?

-As I talked to people, I found out exactly this definition, because I couldn't really define New Age.
+As I talked to people, I found out exactly this definition, because I couldn't define New Age.
 Everyone just accepted the fact that I was on a spiritual journey.
 Christianity, Hinduism, Buddhism, Jewish, Muslim or anything else was pretty much the same thing and dubbed "spirituality".
 I had some of the best conversations about "spiritual" things that I have ever had!

 The people in Byron had a real understanding of the invisible spiritual world and a lot of times it seemed that they knew a lot more than I did!
 Which led me to ask some questions.